Paul von Lettow-Vorbeck: Political career

 In a review of the work on Lettow-Vorbeck by Uwe Schulte-Varendorff, historian Eckard Michels agrees with Schulte-Varendorff that Lettow-Vorbeck did not directly show susceptibility to far right politics and anti-Semitism.
 Eckard Michels also writes, however, that Lettow-Vorbeck did not seek publicity out of opportunism or greed and only morphed into a public figure because of the society at the time's desire for a reminder of bygone times.

 Between May 1928 and July 1930, Lettow-Vorbeck served as a Reichstag deputy for the monarchist German National People's Party.
 He left the party in 1930, after Alfred Hugenberg became the party leader and drew it increasingly into the far right.
 Lettow-Vorbeck then joined the Conservative People's Party and ran for it in the election of 1930, where he gained the best result of the party in his electoral district of Upper Bavaria, but was not re-elected.
 He intensely "distrusted Hitler and his movement," and approached his relative Hans-Jürgen von Blumenthal with an idea to form a coalition with Der Stahlhelm against the Nazis.
 This resulted in the Vorbeck-Blumenthal Pact.

 Nazi Germany

+In 1933, Adolf Hitler courted Lettow-Vorbeck and unsuccessfully urged him to join the Nazi Party.
+He declined the offered position of head of the Reich Colonial Ministry.
+In April 1933, he unsuccessfully protested to Reich President Paul von Hindenburg against the Nazi dismissal of Bremen’s police colonel, Walter Caspari.
+Nevertheless, on 25 September 1933, he was appointed to the Bremen State Council, which advised the Senate on governmental matters, where he was responsible for colonial affairs.

+Lettow-Vorbeck came into conflict with the Nazi regime in 1934 when he strongly opposed the incorporation of Der Stahlhelm, Bund der Frontsoldaten, into the reserve of the Sturmabteilung (aka Brownshirts/Stormtroopers, shortened as SA).
+Instead, he advocated the creation of a new veterans’ association.
+In Bremen, SA members attacked both members of the Stahlhelm and Lettow-Vorbeck’s office, prompting him to protest to Hindenburg, Ernst Röhm, and Hitler.
+His initiative was unsuccessful, however, and since he did not withdraw from the SA Reserve, he became a member of the SA in 1933.

-Later, when Hitler offered him the ambassadorship to the Court of St James's in 1935, he "declined with frigid hauteur"; the suggestion for the nomination as ambassador to the Court of St James had come from retired Colonel Richard Meinertzhagen during a visit to Berlin.
+When Hitler offered him the ambassadorship to the Court of St James's in 1935, he "declined with frigid hauteur"; the suggestion for the nomination as ambassador to the Court of St James had come from retired Colonel Richard Meinertzhagen during a visit to Berlin.
 During the 1960s, Charles Miller asked the nephew of a Schutztruppe officer, "I understand that von Lettow told Hitler to go fuck himself."
 The nephew responded, "That's right, except that I don't think he put it that politely."